-If your boat is equipped with a hot water shower, you can locate the valves under the motorbox on the port side of your boat.
+If your boat is equipped with a hot water shower, you will find an ON/OFF accessory switch located on the dash panel.
+You will find the valves located on the port side of the motorbox compartment.
 The shower head can be found in the port gunnel sides.
-You should find instructions for its use in the information packet you received with your boat.
+You should find specific instructions on the use of your hot water shower in the packet of materials you received with your boat.

-Figure 29 - Shower Head
+Figure 2-33.
+Shower Head

-Figure 30 - Shower Valve
+Figure 2-34.
+Shower Valve

-Pop-Up Cleats
+Pull-Up Cleats

-Pop-Up cleats are available for all boat models.
+Pull-Up cleats are available for all boat models.
 These cleats will sit flush on the side of the boat deck when depressed.
-To pop-up the cleats, simply press the screw/button located in the center of the cleat.
+To pull up the cleats, simply press the screw/button located in the center of the cleat.
 To depress the cleat, simply press the cleat downward until it locks into place.

-Figure 31 - Pop-Up Cleat
+Figure 2-35.
+Pull-Up Cleat